Spain: Court accepts complaint against end of investigations into torture in Guantánao

-On 18 November 2016 Spain’s Supreme Court (Tribunal Supremo) closed the investigations into incidents of systematic torture and cruel, inhuman and degrading treatment of detainees occurring in Guantánamo after 2001.
+On 22 May 2017 Spain’s Constitutional Court (Tribunal Constitucional) has accepted to hear a complaint against the closing of investigations into incidents of systematic torture and cruel, inhuman and degrading treatment of detainees occurring in Guantánamo after 2001.
+In December 2016 ECCHR, CCR and its cooperation attorneys in Spain had filed a constitutional complaint, after in November 2016 the Supreme Court upheld the decision of the investigating judge to close the investigations.
 The Spanish judiciary had been conducting investigations into the US torture program since 2009.
-ECCHR and its cooperation attorneys in Spain are now considering an appeal against the decision of the Supreme Court.

 The "Bush Six" Case